abdeoliveira/examgen/README.md

 ### Creating questions

-You need to create exam questions in a specific format, necessarily with `.gnxs` extension.
-You may want to take a look in example files in the `~/input` folder while reading the next section.
+Questions must be written in a specific format which will be discussed below.
+Each question is a single file having the `.gnxs` extension name, and must be located in the `~/input/questions` folder.
+You may want to take a look in example files inside the `~/input/questions` folder while reading the following paragraphs.

-Question files must have 4 blocks, which are `@config`, `@question`, `@figure`, and `@answer`, and must terminate with `@end`.
+Each question file must have 4 blocks, which are `@config`, `@question`, `@figure`, and `@answer`, and must terminate with `@end`.

-You can adjust the number of alternatives for questions globally, i.e., all questions must have the same number of alternatives.
-This subject will be approached later.
+The number of alternatives for questions is a global variable (all questions must have the same number of alternatives) and will be discussed later.

 #### The `@config` block

-It has 2 entries: `mode:` and `inline:`.
+Must have 2 entries: `mode:` and `inline:`.

-`mode:` expects one of the following arguments, `numeric` or `text`. `numeric` is intended for questions with alternatives as numbers.
+* `mode:` expects one of the following arguments, `numeric` or `text`. `numeric` is intended for questions with alternatives as numbers.
 `text` is intended for questions with alternatives as texts.

-`inline:` expects an integer number as argment and it stands for the number of alternatives in one line.
+* `inline:` expects an integer number as argment and it stands for the number of alternatives in one line.
 Something between 5 and 8 do well for `mode:numeric` (e.g. `inline:8`) and I recommend `inline:1` for `mode:text`

 Check screenshots with the `inline:` variable in action.